The-Balance-FFXIV/balance-static/content/jobs/healers/scholar/fight-tips/scholar-top.md

 * You’ll want enough shields and mitigation on each set that you don’t need to heal during sets.
 * You should be going center for every set so you can Succor the party
 * Recitation Deploy can be used for the first set and will be ready to use for P4
-* Seraph can be used to cover sets 2 and 3 and will come back at the start of P4
+* Seraph can be used to cover sets two and three and will come back at the start of P4
 * Abuse other remote healing/mitigation options such as Fey Illumination, Whispering Dawn, and Fey Blessing while the party is spread out

 #### Monitors

 * Requires no mitigation, only does about 50k damage.
-Just make sure the party has enough hp
+Just make sure the party has enough HP
-* **<span style="text-decoration:underline;">You can use Art of War if your monitor resolves at an awkward time to keep your GCD rolling </span>**
+* You can use Art of War if your monitor resolves at an awkward time to keep your GCD rolling

 ### Phase Four: Blue Screen